kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 The information flows into a final tabular dataset (table in grey) which can be further employed to answer our introductory questions about installation rates of solar panels.

+In the subsequent sections we will dive deeper into the technical nuances of each step.
+Feel free to skip to **Part 2** of this post (**WIP**) to see what we can do with the outputs of this process.

 ### Extracting building outlines

-First, we need to extract all buildings which exist in the desired geographical area.
-For that, we will use the OSMnx library, a Python package to access street networks and other geospatial features (such as buildings in our case) from OSM:
+First, we need to extract all buildings which exist in the desired tile (i.e. spatial area).
+For that, we will use the [OSMnx](https://osmnx.readthedocs.io/en/stable/) library, a Python package to access street networks and other geospatial features (such as buildings in our case) from OSM:

 ```python